Using midPoint with Embedded Tomcat

 java -Xms768m -Xmx2048m -Dmidpoint.home=/opt/midpoint-home -Dmidpoint.nodeId=node1 -jar midpoint.war

-Other options can be added from list of properties (table above) using -D option, e.g. -Dserver.port=12345.
-Options explicitly stated in command will override defaults located in midpoint.home/application.yml.
+Other options can be added using the -D option, e.g. -Dserver.port=12345.
+The options stated explicitly in the command will override defaults located in midpoint.home/application.yml.

 Use the default URL (modify hostname and port as required): http://localhost:8080/